dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 Because Julia is JIT compiled and has Chars as a first-class type, string data can be processed extremely quickly.
 For bioinformaticians, this has serious implications: rather than writing difficult to maintain code in C++ or Rust, it is possible to develop a short Julia program (with python-esque syntax) to analyze millions of biological sequences with speed that is comparable to C.<br><br>

-Take a simple program to generate 100M short DNA sequences and check for palindromes:<br><br>
+Take a simple program to generate 100M short DNA sequences and check for palindromes.
+While DNA and RNA can and should be more efficiently represented (Julia has a package that implements efficient representations of DNA/RNA/Protein sequences), lets assume that we are simply optimizing for readability and implementation time.<br><br>

 ```python